Best CGM Devices For Weight Loss (2026)

 Over-the-Counter vs Prescription CGMs

-The main over-the-counter options right now are Dexcom Stelo and Abbott Lingo.
-Both are intended for adults 18 and older who do not use insulin.
-Abbott also states that Lingo is not intended for diagnosis of diseases, including diabetes.
+The two over-the-counter options right now are Dexcom Stelo and Abbott Lingo.
+Both are for adults 18 and older who don’t use insulin.
+Abbott also specifies that Lingo isn’t intended for diagnosing diseases, including diabetes — so it’s squarely in the wellness and everyday awareness category.

-The prescription devices in this comparison are Dexcom G7, Dexcom G7 15 Day, and FreeStyle Libre 3.
-Dexcom says standard G7 is for ages 2 and older with diabetes, while G7 15 Day is for adults 18 and older.
-Abbott’s Libre 3 materials say the system provides real-time readings, insights, and customizable alarms, and the Libre 3 system is cleared for children 4 and older with the Libre 3 sensor.
+On the prescription side, you’ve got the Dexcom G7, Dexcom G7 15 Day, and FreeStyle Libre 3.
+The standard G7 is cleared for ages 2 and up with diabetes.
+The G7 15 Day is for adults 18 and older.
+The Libre 3 is cleared for children 4 and older and includes real-time readings, customizable alarms, insights, and trend data.

 Quick Comparison